 - If you think you’re going to have timing issues – due to school issues, for example – try to get things with a due date done first.
 You don’t want to let that long task you hate to next week.
 In fact, you’d better get it off your plate as soon as you can, for 2 main reasons:

 - First, imagine one of your kids get sick.
 You had one whole week for a 4-hour task, and you’ve been waiting until the very last minute to work on it.
-You were confident you could complete it in the last 4 hours, but you hadn’t count with external factors.
+You were confident you could complete it in the last 4 hours, but you hadn’t counted with external factors.
 So how can you explain that?
 You can’t.
 At least not more than the first time it happens.
 You can’t risk your new home office work just because you didn’t feel like getting a task you knew you had to complete anyway, right?

 - Second, once it’s done, it’s done!
 What do I mean by that?
 If you take bigger tasks off your desk immediately, you’ll be able to manage your time easily.
 Take one day a week to get a bigger / due-date task done, and the rest of the week to complete all other smaller / fun tasks.